osmandapp/web/main/docs/user/personal/favorites.md

 ![Favorite group iOS](@site/static/img/personal/favorite_group_ios.png)

-For adding new favorite group(folder), you need to add name, to select color.
+If you want to create a new favorite group (folder), you need to add name, to select color.
 This color will be used for all new favorites added to the group by default.

 ![Favorite new group iOS](@site/static/img/personal/favorite_new_group_ios.png)